Atif14k/screen_jewel/README.md

-# screen_jewel

-Flutter project on Wallpaper app where you can browse Cool and Awesome wallpapers and can be directly set to your home or lock screen of the phone.
+#Screen Jewel

+Flutter Wallpaper App

+• APl integration to dynamically fetch and display wallpapers within the application
+• Designed a user-friendly interface allowing seamless navigation and wallpaper selection.
+• Enhanced functionality to enable users to set wallpapers directly from the app, optimizing user experience and satisfaction.